aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 The fortune you seek is in another cookie.

-Last update: Fri Mar 28 05:09:48 2025
+Last update: Sat Mar 29 05:08:38 2025

 ### Let's play! 🎮